 After over 60,000 miles of cruising and anchoring 2 or 3 times a week using a combination of a 45lb CQR and a 45lb Danforth anchors with 80 feet each of 3/8″ chain backed up by 100 ft each of 1″ nylon rode, we decided to re-evaluate our ground tackle on Sampatecho II.
 It wasn’t that we were dragging with any regularity, although we had on occasion and it wasn’t that the 400 lbs on the bow hurt our performance severely although we did ride a little bow-heavy and “stuff” more big seas than I like.
 Ultimately, it just came down to placing more value on a good night’s sleep with fewer anchor-watches and midnight re-sets.

-So, a little over a year ago, the search for a new anchor began.
-Like any other cruiser, I began reading magazine articles, surfing the Internet, checking out boat show exhibits and seriously talking to other boaters.
-You would think that boaters would be the best source of reliable information but I soon discovered that ground tackle runs a close third to politics and religion when it comes to subjectivity.
+So, the search for a new anchor began.
+Like any other cruiser, we began reading magazine articles, surfing the Internet, checking out boat show exhibits and seriously talking to other boaters.
+You would think that boaters would be the best source of reliable information, but I soon discovered that ground tackle runs a close third to politics and religion when it comes to subjectivity.
 Even the guy with a bucket of rocks thinks he has “the ultimate anchor”!
 From our own experience, we were ruling out the traditional anchors; Bruce, Danforth, CQR and Delta which, when properly set, are good in many conditions but definitely not ALL conditions.

 We’re searching for the Holy Grail of anchors which would set immediately in sand, mud, marle, rocks, gravel and kelp, hold with 5:1 scope through gale force winds and re-set just as quickly should the tidal current reverse and pull in the opposite direction.
 It took about 4 months but we narrowed the field down to 5 contenders; Rockna, Spade, Manson and Mantus.
 I had some experience with each of these from deliveries or friends’ boats and all had worked faultlessly in my limited use.
 Each had “independent” testing to prove their supremacy and each had design differences to point to as their secret to success.
 The next 8 moths would determine which one was right for us.